rottingresearch/rottingresearch/README.md

 # Code of Conduct

-For our code of conduct please visit our [Code of Conduct page](https://github.com/rottingresearch/rottingresearch/blob/main/code_of_conduct.md).
+For our code of conduct, please visit our [Code of Conduct page](https://github.com/rottingresearch/rottingresearch/blob/main/code_of_conduct.md).

 # License

-This program is licensed with an [MIT License](https://github.com/rottingresearch/linkrot/blob/main/LICENSE).
+This program is licensed with a [GPLv3 License]([https://github.com/rottingresearch/rottingresearch/blob/main/LICENSE).